jhoover4/oop-game-show/README.md

 A player can guess a letter only once.
 After they’ve guessed a letter, the app will disable that letter on the onscreen keyboard.

+## Style Changes

+Custom styles have been added to make the app more mobile friendly.